fuzehq/documentation/pages/walkthroughs/payments.md

 **Compliance Follow Up**

-In case the Fuze compliance team needs further information/clarifications you’ll receive this web-hook.
+In case the Fuze compliance team needs further information/clarifications, you’ll receive this webhook.
 You’ll receive reasons for rejection along with the documents which had problems.
-To solve this you need to resolve it with our compliance team offline.
+To solve this, you need to resolve it with our compliance team offline.

 ```json
 {